-The paper is organized as follows: In Section 2, by the time discretization of the dynamic \eqref{dy_pri_dual_a}, we propose an inexact fast primal-dual algorithm for the problem \eqref{ques} and show its fast convergence properties.
-In Section 3, by applying the linearization technique to the algorithm in Section 2, we propose and study an inexact linearized primal-dual algorithm for the composite problem \eqref{ques_comp}.
-Section 4 is devoted to the study of convergence properties of the inertial primal-dual dynamic \eqref{dy_pri_dual_a}.
-The numerical experiments are given in Section 5.
+The paper is organized as follows: In Section 2, we show the fast convergence properties of Algorithm \ref{al:al1} under a suitable scaling condition.
+Section 3 is devoted to the study of convergence properties of the inertial primal-dual dynamical system \eqref{dy_pri_dual_a}.
+The numerical experiments are given in Section 4.
 Finally, we end the paper with a conclusion.